IE 11 is not supported. For an optimal experience visit our site on another browser.

 The Children’s Cancer Research Fund, other organizations and families with children with cancer often repeat a commonly heard statistic: Only 4% of federal funding goes to researching childhood cancers.

-“Not all research is labeled as pediatric cancer or breast cancer or lung cancer,” Dr. Stephen Hunger, director of the Center for Childhood Cancer Research at Children’s Hospital of Philadelphia, told TODAY.
-“If you look at NCI funding, 4% is about the percentage that is devoted to what is clearly pediatric cancer.
-The issue is that there's a lot of basic research that is seeking to understand the mechanisms of how you develop cancer that may be applicable to pediatric cancer.
-But it's not labeled as such.”
+“Not all research is labeled as pediatric cancer or breast cancer or lung cancer,” Dr. Stephen Hunger, director of the Center for Childhood Cancer Research at Children’s Hospital of Philadelphia, told TODAY.com.
+“If you look at (National Cancer Institute) funding, 4% is about the percentage that is devoted to what is clearly pediatric cancer.
+The issue is that there’s a lot of basic research that is seeking to understand the mechanisms of how you develop cancer that may be applicable to pediatric cancer.
+But it’s not labeled as such.”

 One reason adult cancer funding receives more money is because only about a quarter of adult cancers are rare.

-“Most of the funding goes to adult cancers, and they are a lot more common,” Dr. Brigitte Widemann, head of pharmacology and experimental therapeutics section at the NCI, told TODAY.
+“Most of the funding goes to adult cancers, and they are a lot more common,” Dr. Brigitte Widemann, head of pharmacology and experimental therapeutics section at the National Cancer Institute, told TODAY.com.
 “We firmly believe — I think all of the pediatric oncologists do — that each and every pediatric patient deserves the best understanding and treatment for their cancers.”

 One challenge facing researchers when it comes to pediatric cancer is recruiting patients.